emicklei/melrose-for-vscode/README.md

 This plugin is used to edit musical expressions for the [melrōse](http://github.com/emicklei/melrose) music programming tool.
 Musical statements can be created with `.mel` or `.melrose` files.
-Each statements can be evaluated directly with the connected `melrōse` tool, which needs to be started separately, typically in a Terminal Window.
+Each statement can be evaluated directly with the connected `melrōse` tool, which needs to be started separately, typically in a Terminal Window.
-A statement is evaluated by using the shortcut `cmd+E` and takes the content of the active line (where the cursor is), or the content of the selected text in the editor.
+A statement is evaluated by using the shortcut `cmd+e` and takes the content of the active line (where the cursor is), or the content of the selected text in the editor.

 ## Features